How to Complete the FAFSA

-To apply for most financial aid — including federal and state student grants, work-study, and loans — you’ll need to complete the Free Application for Federal Student Aid (FAFSA).
-Although this financial aid form may seem complex, there are many free resources to help you.
-And completing the form is easier than it used to be, thanks to the new IRS Data Retrieval Tool.
+To apply for most financial aid─including federal and state student grants, work-study, and loans─you’ll need to complete the Free Application for Federal Student Aid (FAFSA®).
+Although this financial aid form may seem complex, you’ll find many free resources to help you.

 Where to Find the FAFSA

 The FAFSA is available online at studentaid.gov.
 If you need a paper copy, download a PDF at https://studentaid.gov/h/apply-for-aid/fafsa.
 You can also call 800-433-3243.

 Complete the FAFSA online.
 Complete, submit, and update your application online.
 It’s the easiest way to fill out the FAFSA and apply for federal aid.

 Complete income tax returns.
 When completing your FAFSA, you and your family will be able to use your most recent completed tax returns.
 (For example, when completing your FAFSA early in fall 2022, you’ll use your 2021 tax returns.)
 On the FAFSA, you can transfer your income data directly from the IRS, making it easier to accurately complete the FAFSA.